On Top of Old Smoky: History as folk song

 It is unclear when, where and by whom the song was first sung.
-In historical times folksongs were the informal property of the communities that sang them, passed down through generations.
+In historical times folk songs were the informal property of the communities that sang them, passed down through generations.
 They were published only when a curious person took the trouble to visit singers and document their songs, an activity that in America began only around the turn of the 20th century.
 For this reason it is unlikely that an originator of "On Top of Old Smoky" could ever be identified.

 One of the earliest versions of "On Top of Old Smoky" to be recorded in fieldwork was written down by the English folklorist Cecil Sharp, who during the First World War made three summer field trips to the Appalachian Mountains seeking folk songs, accompanied and assisted by Maud Karpeles.
 Sharp and Karpeles found to their delight that the Appalachians, then geographically isolated, were a strong preserve of traditional music and that many of the people they met were naturally gifted singers who knew a great number of songs.
 They were also intrigued to find that many of the songs the people sang to them were versions of songs Sharp had earlier collected from people in rural England, suggesting that the ancestors of the Appalachian residents had brought them over from the old country.